Alocasia Amazonica/Polly - African Mask Plants

 • Care Difficulty - Moderate to Difficult

-• Fertilise using a 'Houseplant' labelled feed every four waters in the spring and summer, reducing this to every six in the colder months.
+• Fertilise using a 'Houseplant' labelled feed every third water in the spring and summer, reducing this to every fourth drink in the autumn and winter.

 • Keep an eye out for Spider Mites that'll form webs on the under-leaves of the plant.